lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 Adding nodes to the children of the parents explicitly like we are doing in `TodoApp` can add some complexity.
 For all nodes in the tree, we have to make sure we can access the `children` property of the parent `Node` and call `children.add(...)`.
 This was easy enough to do in this example, but as the logic of the function gets larger, this might become hard to juggle.

 One thing we can do is create a "holder" object that holds on to the current "parent" `Node`.
 Then we can have an “emit” function which will add nodes to the parent, but also allow you to provide a "content" lambda with the `Node` you passed in set as `current`.
+The word "emit" is being used here to describe that we are storing a node at this "position" in the tree, without having to know exactly which node we are adding it to.

 We are going to do more with this context object later, and semantically it is helping us "compose" the tree, so let's call it a `Composer`.
 We can define it with the following interface: